noccu/umamusu-translate/translating.md

 # Translating

 Simply open the files in a text editor or edit them on github and write the translations in the provided enText or enName fields.
+BlockIdx is sequential and can help you follow a route through choices

-**Don't change anything else.**
+**Don't change anything else.
+It's there so text can be put back in the right place.**
+**Please do not add global size markup to every line, but only when needed.
+Global size will be done in code if required later.**

 `\n` and `\r\n` are line breaks.
 Both essentially mean the same thing.
 As you can see, the game uses both.
 I don't know what difference it makes in game, if any.
 [Unity Rich Text](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/StyledText.html) should be supported.